nervosnetwork/rfcs/rfcs/0000-address-format/0000-address-format.md

 Type 0 is a compact address format which identifies common used binary hash by 4 bytes instead of 32 bytes.
 Type 1 is a standard address format consists of full binary hash infomation.
 Other type number address formats are reserved.

-Note that current payload types only support 1 parameter in args field.
-However, it is easy to be extended to support multiple parameters.
+Note that current payload types only support 1 lock script argument (in parameter2 field).
+However, it is easy to be extended to support multiple arguments.

 ### bin-idx